-The idea behind this project is to build a dense network of hydro-meteorological monitoring stations in sub-Saharan Africa; one every 30 km.
-This entails the productions of 20,000 such stations.
-By applying innovative sensors and ICT, each station should cost not more than $200.
-The stations would be placed at schools and integrated in the educational program.
-The data will be combined with models and satellite observations to obtain a very complete insight into the distribution of water and energy stocks and fluxes.
+The idea behind this project is to develop a dense network of hydro-meteorological monitoring stations in sub-Saharan Africa – one every 30 km.
+This entails the installation of 20,000 stations across the continent.
+By applying innovative sensor technology and ICT, TAHMO stations are both inexpensive and robust.
+Stations are placed at schools and integrated in educational programs, adding richness to the curriculum and helping foster a new generation of scientists.
+Local weather data will be combined with models and satellite observations to obtain insight into the distribution of water and energy stocks and fluxes.

 Within this project, we have built a prototype of an acoustic disdrometer (rain gauge) that can be produced for €10, less than one percent of the cost of a commercial equivalent with the same specifications.
 The disdrometer was developed in The Netherlands and tested in Tanzania for a total project cost of €5000.

-Listen to the rainfall recording from Tanzania: rainfall.wav
+Listen to the rainfall recording from Tanzania [link].

 Monitoring Africa’s environment is an important challenge if the continent’s resources are to be used in an optimal and sustainable manner.
 Food production and harvest predictions profit from improved understanding of water availability over space and time.
 Presently, African observation networks are very limited, and national governments and regional planners do not have the data to make proper decisions regarding investments in water resources infrastructure.